 Logic - Grade 7

-In Logic class, students learn about the essentials of argumentation: how to use strong vocabulary for clarity and precision, how to identify credible evidence, and how to spot, correct, and counter Logical Fallacies.
+In Logic class, students learn about the essentials of argumentation: how to use strong vocabulary and writing skills for clarity and precision, how to identify credible evidence, and how to spot, correct, and counter Logical Fallacies.
 Through these studies, students develop two foundational abilities: the ability to effectively examine, analyze, and understand the ideas of others and the ability to clearly formulate, support, and articulate ideas of their own.
 This course builds a linguistic base for Latin in eighth grade through the study of Latin and Greek Root Vocabulary.
-Additionally, this course emphasizes note-taking and studying skills, providing students with practice on how to keep and maintain quality notes, make and follow a study plan, and practice effective studying strategies.
+Additionally, this course emphasizes organizational and study skills, providing students with practice on how to keep and maintain quality notes, make and follow a study plan, and practice effective strategies for success in school.

 Textbooks: